-"Come on, Geoffrey.
+"Come on, Geoffrey" Boris said to his new 'handler".
 You have to do it.
 If I do, it's suicide.
-God doesn't allow people like me to commit suicide, I think."
+God doesn't allow people like me to commit suicide, I think"

-He started to sing again, even louder, a death chant of his own making, sung joyously.
+He started to sing again, even loude., It was a death chant of his own making, sung joyously.

 "Stop singing!!!
-Stop singing!!!," Geoff screamed, as footsteps echoed around him.
+Stop singing!!!," Geoff screamed, as footsteps echoed around him from the hallways and ground outside of the 'bunker'.
 Boot heels that heralded his liberators, as long as he held on to the gun, or his captors, if he let it go.
 Still, Boris continued to sing.